 I always find it somewhat strange that these two questions are often combined in the same breath.
 I’m pretty sure ‘similar minded people’ means coastal liberal.
-The Grizzlies are college folk living in SF, so I’d be lying to say we don’t tilt a little to the left politically and culturally.
+The Grizzlies are college folk living in SF, so I’d be lying to say we don’t tilt a little to the left on some issues.
 But I grew up hanging out in a Civil Air Patrol unit, cut my teeth on high-school football and JROTC, joined the army, and have tons of friends and relatives that tilt a little bit to very far to the right.
 I actually think it will be good for us and for our daughter to get exposed to as many different opinions as possible.
-And (a full topic for another post) I think we as a country could do with a little more mixing of these viewpoints.
+And I think we as a country could do with a little more mixing of these viewpoints.

 This is also a valid concern.
 We have a safe haven in a less expensive area, one that both my wife and I know well.
 Moving to a new area can be both challenging and difficult.
 I had to go through it a few times while I was in the Army.
 If we didn’t have Kansas City we would most likely be building a short list of attractive cities on the west coast or in the mountain west.
 Our biggest hope is that once we reach financial independence we’ll actually have more time to meet people and make new friends so even if we moved to place where we knew no one we would be okay!

 So there it is.
 Every argument that I can think of against making this change.
 Ultimately, we believe it will be one of the least risky decisions we’ve ever made.